Summer Residential Life

 At International House, residents will find many opportunities to become involved in our dynamic and diverse community.
 International House's programs and facilities are designed to foster a sense of community where graduate students can build friendships, and share experiences and knowledge.
 International House provides a wide range of social, educational, and cultural programs and events, which represent the diverse interests and backgrounds of the community.
 Graduate students are the community builders and are encouraged to share their ideas and talents with the community throughout the summer by participating in activities and taking on various leadership roles.

-The Office of Programs and External Relations, assisted by GRAD Global Impact Interns, sponsors a wide variety of activities to promote intercultural exchange, professional development, and social interaction.
-Each of the programs and activities, along with daily community interaction, contribute to the Internaitonal House goal of fostering better understanding through person-to-person contact - one that is still going strong after 80 years.
+Through the Graduate Commons Program, a team of 7 GRAD Global Impact Interns sponsor a wide variety of activities to promote intercultural exchange, professional development, and social interaction.
+Each of the programs and activities, along with daily community interaction, contribute to the International House goal of fostering better understanding through person-to-person contact - one that is still going strong after 85 years.
 Community members are not only welcome to participate in these events but are also encouraged to plan their own.
 Some of the programs that we host include movie nights, cooking together, celebrating various holidays, exploring Chicago together and many more.

 Testimonials from past residents of International Houses: